Using Markdown with Eleventy

 }Mixing Markdown and HTML

-Markdown’s capabilities in regard to containers and nesting are rather limited.
-For example, some Markdown extensions for defintion lists do not support nesting paragraphs in the definitions, which can be done easily in HTML:
+Markdown capabilities regarding containers and nesting are limited.
+For example, certain Markdown extensions for definition lists do not support nesting paragraphs within definitions, an operation that is straightforward in HTML:

 <dl>